wp-slimstat/wp-slimstat/readme.txt

 * [Fix] The data import script failed to do its job in some multisite environments (thank you, pepe).
 * [Fix] In Client Mode (aka Javascript mode), all page content types were being set to 'admin', under certain circumstances.
 * [Fix] THe uninstall script was not removing the 'old' tables (wp_slim_stats_3, wp_slim_stats_archive_3).

-= 4.0.2 =
-* [Note] There seem to be some issues with the tracker not being updated throughout the CDN.
-If you are using this service, please disable it temporarily (Settings > Advanced > Enable CDN = No) until this is resolved.
-[We are in touch](https://github.com/jsdelivr/jsdelivr/issues/2632#issuecomment-101994217) with the team managing the CDN.
-* [Fix] Some users reported a PHP syntax error message related to a short syntax used by the heuristic browser detection script (thank you, [engesco](https://wordpress.org/support/topic/error-with-new-plug-in-update?replies=27#post-6949271))
-* [Fix] A PHP warning was being displayed for some undefined indexes (thank you, [mark_kay](https://wordpress.org/support/topic/error-with-new-plug-in-update?replies=29#post-6948972))

-= 4.0.1 =
-* [Note] Version 4.0 had a bumpy start, but that's expected when something radically new is released to the public.
-We thank you for your patience while we addressed the bugs that didn't surface during our tests.
-* [Note] Make sure to uninstall the Dashboard Widgets add-on before upgrading to Slimstat 4.0, or you might get a white screen of death.
-If this is the case, please remove the folder wp-content/plugins/wp-slimstat-dashboard-widgets via FTP.
-You will not lose your data.
-* [New] Say hello to your new Dashboard Widgets.
-We decided to merge our free add-on into the main plugin: this way you don't have to deal with a separate software, our update cycle is streamlined, and performance increases.
-You can always deactivate this integration by using the corresponding option under Settings > General.
-* [Fix] A few people pointed out a Unexpected T_FUNCTION parse error.
-Slimstat officially requires PHP 5.3 to function properly.
-Nevertheless, we implemented a workaround so that people with PHP 5.2 can still enjoy all the power of our plugin.
-Thank you for your patience.
-* [Fix] MySQL Error 121 was preventing the plugin from creating the new table structure, if MySQL was configured to work in strict mode (thank you, [wvploeg](https://wordpress.org/support/topic/after-update-it-stopped-working?replies=6))
-* [Fix] If you compile PHP with certain flags on Ubuntu, gzopen is not available (thank you, [larryisthere](https://wordpress.org/support/topic/geolite-db-installation-issue-on-ubuntu-trusty?replies=2))

-= 4.0 =
-* [Note] A brave new world is now ready to be explored: Slimstat 4.0.
-This version introduces a totally redesigned database architecture, new streamlined tracking code, new heuristic user agent parser, new filters and much more.
-You will surely notice the performance improvements!
-* [Note] Our dev team should have read [this article](http://blog.codinghorror.com/maybe-normalizing-isnt-normal/) a long time ago.
-But it's never too late, and we can guarantee you that the new denormalized table structure will make your report generation so quick that your jaw will drop.
-Sure, the table size will increase 50%, but in the age where space is cheap, the real precious resource is time.
-The time you won't have to wait for your report to appear!
-* [Note] Upon update, Slimstat will convert the old table structure to the new one.
-Just to stay on the safe side, the old tables will not be removed (wp_slim_stats will be renamed to wp_slim_stats_3).
-After a transition period, we will offer the option to remove the old tables with a button in the settings.
-* [Note] Please make sure that your MySQL user can issue a RENAME command.
-* [Note] We are now working on our premium add-ons to make them compatible with Slimstat 4.0.
-Some of them might stop working until a new update is available.
-* [New] MaxMind upload folder path can now be filtered (thank you, [chrisl27](https://wordpress.org/support/topic/filter-for-maxmind-path)).
-* [New] The new tracker is measuring both the screen resolution and the viewport size.
-[Here](http://www.quirksmode.org/mobile/viewports.html) you can find more information on this topic.
-* [New] The library wp-slimstat-db.php has been cleaned up and reorganized (20% smaller!).
-Please note: some of the function signatures have changed (order of parameters), please update your custom code accordingly or contact us for more information.
-* [New] Internal downloads are now tracked as regular pageviews, with content_type = download.
-This allows to make our filters more intuitive and our reports faster.
-* [New] The table wp_slim_events will now store all the information regarding events happening on your pages (including the coordinates of clicks for the heatmap).
-* [New] Inline data attributes on links will tell you right away if an external URL will be tracked or not.
-* [New] Custom reports can now be added to ANY screen, and soon you will be able to move any built-in report to any screen.
-* [Update] We are making our source code easier to read, by applying some well established best practices about indentation, spacing and variable names.
-* [Update] Removed the chart Average Pageviews per Visit, which required a complex SQL query to be generated, and didn't convey any key information, according to a quick survey we had among some of our users.
-* [Update] The Spy View report under the Overview tab has been merged with the Real-Time log, since users were pointing out that it was confusing to have two separate reports displaying pretty much the same information.
-* [Update] We decided to hide some reports under the Site Analysis tab by default.
-They are not gone, and can be quickly activated by enabling the corresponding checkbox under Screen Options.
-* [Update] The browser CSS version is not tracked anymore.
-* [Update] Google+1 clicks are not tracked/supported anymore.
-* [Update] Vitaly has sent us the latest version of the Russian localization.
-Way to go!
-* [Fix] Implemented a more robust fix for the issue with download_url throwing an undefined function error (this is supposed to be part of [WP Core](https://codex.wordpress.org/Function_Reference/download_url)!)
-* [Fix] When dragging boxes around, the placeholder was not being displayed in the right place.

 == Special Thanks To ==